-PHOENIX (AP) Saying ''there were a lot of special moments created here,'' Randy Johnson thanked fans, teammates, front office personnel, even the clubhouse guys when the Arizona Diamondbacks retired his No. 51 on Saturday night.
+PHOENIX -- Saying "there were a lot of special moments created here," Randy Johnson thanked fans, teammates, front office personnel, even the clubhouse guys, when the Arizona Diamondbacks retired his No. 51 on Saturday night.

-Johnson won four consecutive NL Cy Young Awards and a World Series championships, threw a perfect game at age 40, and as he noted, killed a bird with a pitch during his eight seasons - over two stints - with the Diamondbacks.
+Johnson won four consecutive NL Cy Young Awards and a World Series championship, threw a perfect game at age 40, and as he noted, killed a bird with a pitch during his eight seasons -- over two stints -- with the Diamondbacks.

 The honor came two weeks after Johnson's induction as a first-ballot selection to baseball's Hall of Fame.

 He joins former teammate Luis Gonzalez as the only Arizona players to have their number retired by the franchise.

 Johnson strode to the infield from the bullpen, the same walk he took in the ninth inning of Game 7 of the 2001 World Series.

 When the ceremony was over, he stood on the mound he had so dominated and waved to the big crowd.

 The Diamondbacks presented Johnson with an exact replica of the drum set used by the rock group Rush.
 Johnson is friends with members of the band, particularly bass player and lead singer Geddy Lee.

 Johnson bent over in surprise and threw his hands in the air.

 He took the microphone and spoke to the crowd, listing thanks by name, including many players from his World Series championship team.
 He said his third baseman at the time, now manager of the Washington Nationals' Matt Williams, "was the closest to my personality" on game day than anyone he had known.
 He thanked fans that rooted for him and against him.